amr080/docs-template/docs/developer/xft-chain/codebase/index.md

 ![](./images/centrifuge-chain-pallets.png#width=120%;)

-## Centrifuge Chain Pallets
+## XFT Chain Pallets

-On top of the [Substrate FRAME](https://docs.substrate.io/reference/frame-pallets/) framework, Centrifuge Chain is composed of custom pallets which can be found inside the [pallets directory](https://github.com/centrifuge/centrifuge-chain/tree/main/pallets).
+On top of the [Substrate FRAME](https://docs.substrate.io/reference/frame-pallets/) framework, XFT Chain is composed of custom pallets which can be found inside the [pallets directory](https://github.com/centrifuge/centrifuge-chain/tree/main/pallets).
 The following list gives a brief overview, and links to the corresponding documentation:

 - [**anchors**](https://github.com/centrifuge/centrifuge-chain/tree/main/pallets/anchors) ([docs](https://reference.centrifuge.io/pallet_anchors/index.html)): Storing hashes of documents on-chain.
 The documents are stored in the Private Off-chain Data (POD) node network.